makingscience-gausstag/gauss_tag_gtm_config/README.md

-# Gauss Tag Configuration
+# Gauss AI Configuration Tag

-This template allows inserting the Gauss Tag script from Google Tag Manager.
+This template configures the Gauss Tag, supporting AI Value Based Bidding and more.

-:warning: Known limitation: the inserted script's URL must match the pre-defined format which in our case is: `https://storage.googleapis.com/*`
+Visit [our site](https://www.makingscience.com/gauss/) for more information.